-This workshop deals with the daily work processes that are often confined to your private life.
-It focuses on providing very practical tools that will support your work process, including three aspects: 1) Your Mindset, 2) Your Project Management Skills, and 3) Your Writing Skills.
+It deals with the daily work processes that are often confined to your private life.
+It focuses on providing very practical tools that will support your work process, including three aspects: 1) Your motives and motivation, 2) Your Project Management Skills, and 3) Your Writing Skills.